Updated February 2, 2023

 And there are a lot of strategies to make websites BETTER so that Google moves them up the list.
 We call this Search Engine Optimization (AKA SEO).
 This page was high enough up in Google for you to click on it.
 If it was on page 57 of your search results, you never would have seen it.

 SEO is in high demand.
 You know why?
-Because companies want to bring in organic views to their websites and products.
+Because companies want to bring in potential customers’ organic views to their websites and products.
+Mastering search engines can be big money!

 Organic views are super valuable, since the alternative requires bringing in traffic through social media posting or advertising.